alexkreidler/wiz/taguk/README.md

 # taguk

+> Notice: Although Taguk will remain in development and likely become the system for developing future Wiz APIs, it is too hacky as of right now, so the 0.1.0 Processor API will just be built using an API IDL.

 Taguk is a simple Golang library for building and exposing generic APIs, regardless of the transport/API layer.

 It follows a code-first API design model due to Golang's strong and powerful type system with reflection.